BackSlasher/blog.backslasher.net/content/locking-down-jenkins-authentication.md

 2. Install JDK and Maven on said VM.
 For you Ubuntu guys, it's easy: `sudo apt-get install openjdk-7-jdk maven`
 3. *Optional:* Install Jenkins on the VM.
 Makes testing much easier.
 4. Take a peek at [the tutorial](https://wiki.jenkins-ci.org/display/JENKINS/Plugin+tutorial).
 Namely, edit your ` ~/.m2/settings.xml` file
-5. Create a placeholder using `mvn -U org.jenkins-ci.tools:maven-hpi-plugin:create` In the project's parent directory (the command will create the project directory for you).
+5. Create a placeholder using `mvn -U org.jenkins-ci.tools:maven-hpi-plugin:create` in the project's parent directory (the command will create the project directory for you).
   There are some questions to be answered, the tutorial explains them and if you don't like the result you can wipe and start over.
 6. Build the plugin (`mvn` in the project directory) after creation, to make Maven download all of its dependencies now.
-This might take a while
+This might take a while.
 7. Modify the filesystem.
 These are some pointers that I discovered:
     1. Place all of your code in the `src/main/java` directory (and inside according to your package hierarchy.
     2. Modify the `src/main/resources/index.jelly` to describe your project